-- For advice on what type of pension, life insurance, savings vehicle are appropriate for you consult a professional financial advisor (this is helpful).
+- For advice on what type of pension, life insurance, and savings vehicle are appropriate for you consult a professional financial advisor (this is helpful).
 If you don’t think it’s worth paying a few hundred quid to sort out your financial future then you’re an irresponsible idiot!

 - It is really important to start saving early.
 “Someone who starts saving at the age of 21 and then stops at 30 will end up with a bigger pension pot than a saver who starts at 30 and puts money aside for the next 40 years until retiring at 70“.
 Also look at the calculators here.

 - Have a look at the interest rates you’re paying.
-Make sure that you pay off your most expensive loans first (you don’t want the “loans” box to outgrow anything in the “shake it all about” box).
+Make sure that you pay off your most expensive loans first.

 - Act as though the Efficient Market Hypothesis is true (see the second half of this page).
 The best investment strategy is a low cost well diversified index fund.
 Vanguard are the original and remain the best (and even after the turmoil in Spring 2020, if your goals are long term you shouldn’t even be looking at it).
 I use the FTSE Global All Cap index, although

 - The Lifestrategy 100 is more UK based, which reduces exchange rate risk.